The Viking Ages and the Middle Ages

 - The opt-out on citizenship.

-There has been several referendums regarding the opt-outs since their enactment.
-The newest development is that a majority of the parties in the Danish Parliament has agreed to hold a referendum concerning the abolition of the defence opt-out on 1 June 2022.
+There have been several referendums regarding the opt-outs since their enactment.
+In June 2022, a majority of 66.9 per cent voted in favour of the abolition of the defence opt-out.

 The Danish Parliament (Folketinget): The Constitution and the Danish democracy (Grundloven og det danske demokrati).
-[Online] [Accessed 20 May 2022]
+[Accessed 12 May 2023]